spatialthoughts/qgis-tutorials/source/docs/3/advanced_georeferencing.rst

   See `this page <https://www.spatialbias.com/2018/02/qgis-3.0-xyz-tile-layers/>`_ for more details on XYZ layers and how to add other basemaps in QGIS.

 2. The image we are georeferencing is for ``Washington Square Park, New York``.
 You can zoom/pan to locate this park on the map.
-But that is cumbersome and practical.
+But that is cumbersome and not practical.
 From QGIS version 3.20 onwards, there is built-in support for the OpenStreetMap based Nominatim Geocoder.
 Click the search bar in the bottom left of the QGIS window.
 To use this as a geocoder prefix, the search place with ``>``.
 Searching for ``> Washington Square Park`` will pop up a list of addresses to choose from.
 Click the first address.

   .. image:: /static/3/advanced_georeferencing/images/02.png
      :align: center